TLXcellence: Our In-Depth Review of the 2024 Acura TLX Type S

 4. Kia Stinger GT2

-• Pros: Loads of standard features, sporty vibe.
+• Pros: Plenty of standard features, fun spirit

-• Cons: Kia badge doesn’t carry the same luxury clout.
+• Cons: Restyled Kia badge won’t have the same lux cachet

-If you’re looking for a sporty sedan that’s fun to drive, well-built, and won’t annihilate your bank account, the 2024 Acura TLX Type S is a solid pick.
-Sure, it’s not perfect, but its blend of performance, luxury, and value makes it a compelling choice.
-Plus, you’ll enjoy the peace of mind that comes with Acura’s reputation for reliability.
+If you want a sporty sedan that’s entertaining behind the wheel yet still well-made and that won’t decimate your bank account, the 2024 Acura TLX Type S is a nice choice.
+No, it’s not perfect, but if you’re pricing out performance, luxury, and value, the G70 makes a compelling case.
+Added to that is the confidence of Acura’s reliability rep.

 So, what do you think?
-Is the TLX Type S calling your name, or are you leaning toward a sporty competitor?
-Drop your thoughts in the comments below as we’d love to hear from you!
+Is the TLX Type S whispering your name, or are you tempted by a sporty rival?
+Share your thoughts in the comments below!

 Add A Comment